-In front of the Mirabell Palace are the equally famous Mirabell Gardens, made famous by beloved musical film The Sound of Music where the Von Trapp children sang Do-Re-Mi.
-Take the kids there and see if they can pull of their own rendition!
+In front of the Mirabell Palace are the equally famous Mirabell Gardens, made famous by the beloved musical film The Sound of Music, where the Von Trapp children sang Do-Re-Mi.
+Take the kids there and see if they can pull off their rendition!

 3. Schloss Hellbrunn

 Water is the cornerstone of Salzburg’s Prince-Archbishop Markus Sittikus von Hohenem’s Hellbrunn Palace, a stunning Baroque castle in Salzburg.
 Everything revolves around the universal solvent, which feeds spectacular fountains and powers unique mechanisms.

 The Prince-Archbishop commissioned Santino Solari, a famed Cathedral architect, to build a vacation house that rivaled the beauty of Italian architecture, with which he was captivated.